-Over the course of Zapier's 41-month existence, we've grown from three founders cramped in a small apartment to a team of 21 around the world.
-While we're certainly not experts at hiring, we have picked up a few tricks (and things to avoid) to make building a remote team easier.
+Since our beginnings in October 2011, Zapier has grown from three founders cramped in a small apartment to a team of over over 500 folks around the world.
+Along the way, we've picked up a few tricks (and things to avoid) to make building a remote team easier.

 Great remote workers have a few traits that make them successful: